Cloud Computing Statistics (How Many Companies Use Cloud Computing?)

 1. How many companies use cloud computing?

-94% of all companies worldwide use some kind of cloud computing service in 2023 that help them run their operations.
-That’s a 14% jump from 2020.
+In 2024, 94% of all companies worldwide will use some kind of cloud computing service to help them run their operations, a 14% jump from 2020.

 Different organizations use cloud computing for different reasons, but the following two are the main reasons why switching to the cloud.